spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 </div>
 ```

-You cans see that I'm using a lot of conditional styling with Tailwind
+You can see that I'm using a lot of conditional styling with Tailwind
 if there are errors or not.
 This is a really nice way to give the user
 some feedback on what they need to do to get the form to submit.